Website Under Redevelopment

 For best results and to maintain your warranty, use only the following approved materials:

-• To remove Hot Glue residue, use Heptane, and then an acrylic cleaner listed below.
+• To remove Hot Glue residue, use Heptane1, and then an acrylic cleaner listed below.

 • To remove Mineral Tack/Putty, your finger works best.